justinlecorre/Cohort-Analysis/README.md

 ![image](https://github.com/justinlecorre/Cohort-Analysis/assets/137729013/f293037d-11a3-47bd-b91d-5c9806e2ff02)

-- For instance, 50% of the 2010-12-01 cohort returned 11 months after their first purchase which happens to be in November.
+- For instance, 50% of the 2010-12-01 cohort returned 11 months after their first purchase which falls on November.

 ![image](https://github.com/justinlecorre/Cohort-Analysis/assets/137729013/6803cf10-7b44-4a3d-a580-637b3a22f868)

-- Among the 2011-06-01 cohort, 17% returned after 1 month but later increased to 33% after 5 months which falls on November.
+- Among the 2011-06-01 cohort, 17% returned after 1 month but later increased to 33% in the fifth month which also falls on November.

 ![image](https://github.com/justinlecorre/Cohort-Analysis/assets/137729013/7db56737-21e0-4eb2-9e94-818577578ebc)